 We Are In is a coalition — including business, philanthropy, advocates, service providers, and housed and unhoused King County residents — uniting resources to end homelessness across King County and advocate for more affordable housing.

-We Are In is housed within Building Changes, a registered 501(c)3 nonprofit, and supported by Ballmer Group, the Bill and Melinda Gates Foundation, Raikes Foundation, Symetra, Microsoft Philanthropies, Schultz Family Foundation and Campion Advocacy Fund.
+We Are In is supported by Ballmer Group, the Bill and Melinda Gates Foundation, Raikes Foundation, Symetra, Microsoft Philanthropies, Schultz Family Foundation and Campion Advocacy Fund.

 We Are In is proud to partner closely with the Washington State Lived Experience Coalition (LEC), one of the leading organizations in the country that organizes and advocates for people with lived experience of homelessness and housing instability.

 FELICIA SALCEDO | EXECUTIVE DIRECTOR

 Felicia Salcedo (she/her) is a regional leader, strategist and advocate for racial equity and social justice with nearly a decade of experience in government and public policy.
 To achieve transformational systems change, Salcedo builds authentic relationships, utilizes data to drive towards measurable results, and supports the leadership of people with lived experience of homelessness.

 Salcedo has worked for Public Health — Seattle & King County, supporting overdose prevention and harm reduction solutions to substance use disorder.
 She has also worked at C4 Innovations, providing technical assistance, tools, and training to communities across the nation and for the U.S. Department of Housing and Urban Development (HUD), embedding racial equity principles within its funding guidelines, housing policies, practices, and services.
 Previously, Salcedo was the External Relations Manager for All Home, the Seattle/King County Continuum of Care, where she developed cross-sector community partnerships in support of ending homelessness.